graphile-contrib/pg-omit-archived/README.md

 ### Usage - Library

+**IMPORTANT**: if a nullable or boolean column is not suitable for your needs, please see the section on expressions below.

-If you're using PostGraphile in library (middleware) mode then you have more configuration options and you can specify a column that's _either_ boolean _or_ nullable; a nullable timestamptz column is a popular choice:
+If you're using PostGraphile in library (middleware) mode then you have more configuration options and you can specify a column that's _either_ boolean _or_ nullable.
+A nullable timestamptz column is a popular choice:

 ```sql
 alter table my_table add column archived_at timestamptz;